Seasonal maintenance is vital to ensure your tenants’ safety and to protect your property from damage; summer maintenance is no exception.

 - Send a Friendly Rule Reminder to Residents – The warm weather and late sunset can bring people outside late into the night.
 Remind your residents of the complex’s quiet hours and any rules about using the pool, grills, and community amenities.
 Make sure to include information about your guest policies and parking.
 Be sure to remind your residents about any state and local distancing requirements.

 - Don’t Forget About Renewals – Capitalizing on summer fun by using this time to ask for renewals while spirits are high.
-If you are hosting community events, like a BBQ or pool party, and offer renewal incentives.
+If you host community events, like a BBQ or pool party, and offer renewal incentives.
 The more you remind your tenants about how much fun it is to live in your property, the more likely they will stay.